tudo-math-ls3/FeatFlow2/tools/ExtFEcomparer/Readme.txt

 This tool covers the most gernal 2D-case that is possible:
-You have a function f1 and a function f2 which were calculated using different finite elements and even different geometries (which is interesting for penalty methods, testing which influence a different grid has,...)
+You have a function f1 and a function f2 which were calculated using different finite elements and even different geometries (which is interesting for penalty methods, testing which influence a different grid has,...).
+In fact, all you need so you can work with this tool is some geometrical common area.

 It is coded by Malte Schuh (malte.schuh@math.tu-dortmund.de)